Cranbury, New Jersey: Local government

 Cranbury Township is governed under the township form of government, one of 141 municipalities (of the 564) statewide governed under this form.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle; all terms of office end on December 31.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as mayor.
 In 1990, the Cranbury Township Committee was expanded from three to five members and the position of Township Administrator was established by ordinance.

-As of 2025, members of the Cranbury Township Committee are Mayor Lisa Knierim (D, term on committee and as mayor ends December 31, 2025), Deputy Mayor Eman El-Badawi (D, term on committee ends 2027; term as deputy mayor ends 2025), Robert Christopher (D, 2027), Barbara F. Rogers (D, 2025) and Matthew A. Scott (D, 2026).
+As of 2026, members of the Cranbury Township Committee are Mayor Lisa Knierim (D, term on committee ends December 31, 2028; term as mayor ends 2026), Deputy Mayor Barbara F. Rogers (D, term on committee ends 2028; term as deputy mayor ends 2026), Robert Christopher (D, 2027), Eman El-Badawi (D, 2027) and Matthew A. Scott (D, 2026).

 In 2023, the township had the lowest effective property tax rate in Middlesex County at 1.621%.
 In 2018, the township had an average property tax bill of $11,960, the highest in the county, compared to an average bill of $8,767 statewide.